 The court in Rawalpindi on Tuesday charged Mr. Musharraf with murder, criminal conspiracy, and facilitation of murder.
 Prosecutors say Mr. Musharraf, who was president at the time, failed to properly protect Ms. Bhutto from attack at a political rally in Rawalpindi where she died after a shooting and bomb attack.

 Mr. Musharraf has denied the charges against him and the case has been adjourned until August 27.

-This is the first time that a former army chief has been charged with a crime in Pakistan, where the top military leadership until now has been considered untouchable by the courts.
+It is the first time in Pakistan's history that a former army chief has been charged with a crime.
+Security was tight in the area around the courthouse Tuesday.